US Cash Products-Harbor gasoline up post-Irene

 * Gulf gasoline retreats after storm

-HOUSTON, Aug 29 Any-August F2 RBOB differentials in the New York Harbor rose by 4.00 cents per gallon on Monday with at least one deal done as the region recovered from Hurricane Irene.
+HOUSTON, Aug 29 Any-August F2 RBOB differentials in the New York Harbor surged 6.00 cents per gallon on Monday with at least one deal done as the region recovered from Hurricane Irene.

 The storm hit New Jersey and New York on Sunday, having prompted energy infrastructure such as refineries, oil storage and terminals to shut down or cut back on operations.

-The U.S. Coast Guard said New York Harbor resumed normal operations on Monday, while refineries and oil storage and terminal facilities did the same.
+The U.S. Coast Guard said the harbor resumed normal operations on Monday, while refineries and oil storage and terminal facilities did the same.
 [ID:nN1E77S0UO]

 Other regional refineries that cut rates without shutting